Epic-legend128/Graph-Algorithms/README.md

 The main function is the `dfs_topological` and the helper function is `dfs_topo`.
 The main function for topological sorting is called with only just one parameter, a vector of vertices.
 The time complexity is $O(V+E)$, where V is the number of vertices and E is the number of edges, due to the usage of DFS.
 The space complexity is $O(V)$, as you need to at least have a vector of size V containing the topologically sorted graph.

 ### Kahn's Algorithm
 Kahn's algorithm is very simple and uses a queue for its solution.
 First off, it notes the in-degree(amount of edges pointing to the node) of all of the vertices.
 Then it pushes to the queue all of the vertices with an in-degree of 0.
-Then it removes from the queue the first element, it pushes it to the topologically ordered list and substracts 1 from all of the in-degrees of the neighbours of that verex.
+Then it removes from the queue the first element, it pushes it to the topologically ordered list and substracts 1 from all of the in-degrees of the neighbours of that vertex.
 If any of them reach an in-degree of 0 they are also added to the stack.
 This goes on until the queue becomes empty.
 If the result is less than the number of nodes provided then that means that the graph given was not a DAG.
-Otherwise, if the size of the 2 structures match, it means that the algorithm was successful and it returns the result.<br>
+Otherwise, if the size of the 2 structures matches, it means that the algorithm was successful and it returns the result.<br>
 The code would therefore be:
 ```c++
 std::vector<Vertex*> kahn(std::vector<Vertex*>& g) {